byu-oit/env-ssm/README.md

 ## Install

-This package has a peer dependency to `env-var`.
+This package has a peer dependency to `env-var` and `@aws-sdk/client-ssm`.
 To install, use the following command:

-`npm install @byu-oit/env-ssm env-var`
+`npm install @byu-oit/env-ssm @aws-sdk/client-ssm env-var`

 If specifying a tfvars file, please install @byu-oit/dottfvars: `npm install @byu-oit/dottfvars`

 If specifying a dotenv file, please install dotenv: `npm install dotenv`

-For convenience installing them all: `npm install @byu-oit/env env-var
+For convenience installing them all: `npm install @byu-oit/env @aws-sdk/client-ssm env-var
 @byu-oit/dottfvars dotenv`

 ## Options